Yunxiang-Li/Cpp_Primer/Chapter 10. Generic Algorithms/Chapter 10. Generic Algorithms.md

 When it comes to C-style strings, we should use `strlen` function from <cstring> header instead of `std::equal` function.

-The `std::equal` function on C-style string will only compare by the relational operator which will only compare two C-style strings' address.
+The `std::equal` function on C-style string will only compare by the relational operator(`==` here) which will only compare two C-style strings' address.